top of page

 Organizational Clarity Drives Retention and Confidence

-• Team role clarity improved from 40% to 95%
+• Team role clarity, 40% → 95% (+137%)

 Systemized Design, Streamlined QA

-• Onboarding time dropped from 3.5 weeks to 1.7 weeks (–51%)
+• Onboarding time for new designers, 3.5 weeks → 1.7 weeks (51% reduction)

-• QA task reopen rate fell from 18% to 3% (–83%)
+• QA task reopen rate, 18% → 3% (83% reduction)

-• Brief-to-QA cycle time improved by 57%
+• Brief-to-QA cycle time, 57% faster

 Operational Efficiency Without Creative Compromise

-• Brief completeness improved 107% at intake
+• Brief completeness at intake, 42% → 87%

-• Unplanned scope changes cut by 64% per quarter
+• Unplanned scope changes decreased

 Bottom Line